MiddletonCommunityVoice/services-list/content/chemists/lloyds-rochdale-road.md

 ### Information
 Diabetic testing.
 Flu Jabs service.
-Needle Exchange.
 Collect a leaflet to see more services.

 ### Opening Hours
-8.30am to 6pm Mon to Fri
+Mon to Fri  8.30am to 6pm
 CLOSED Saturdays and Sundays